 - Incentivize IT for Data Consumption: Data engineering can account for upto 80% of the data project.
 Architecting systemsand data infrastructure for data discovery and consumption will reduce the transaction cost for all projects.
 It is not simple though.
 IT organizations are overburdened, and incentivized for functionality and robustness.
 They are not incentivized to make technology and other choices that enables the organization’s data journey.
 There is often technical debt that already built up over time that needs to be addressed first.

 - Build Well-Oiled Team: Most data projects involves coordination across business functions including IT, business, and data teams for a number of reasons including formulation of the problem, selection of methods, and uncovering tacit knowledge.
 Ensure low friction and high degree of collaboration.

 - Build Balanced Team: Data projects have three main areas – modeling/statistics (20-40%), engineering (40-80%), and domain (10-30%).
 Strong and proportionate representation from each of these areas will enable a defensible result, an efficient implementation, and a business-relevant output.

 - Sharing Culture: Data analysis generates significant amount of knowledge about an organization’s business including customers, product, and data assets.
 Providing a mechanism to share work products, and incentivizing the same will save significant amount of resources for the organization by reducing errors and reusing the work done.

-The high cost of data projects can be understood and reduced.
+The high cost of data infrastructure and projects can be understood and reduced.
 But discipline in the thinking and execution is required to achieve the same.
 Data science is more than anything is a test of the character of the organization.

 Dr. Venkata Pingali is Co-Founder and CEO of Scribble Data, a data engineering company.
 Their flagship product, Enrich, is a robust data enrichment platform.